JulianHinsch/redux-auth/README.md

 <a href='http://www.recurse.com' title='Made with love at the Recurse Center'><img src='https://cloud.githubusercontent.com/assets/2883345/11322972/9e553260-910b-11e5-8de9-a5bf00c352ef.png' height='59px'/></a>

-A demo of how to authenticate users with React, Redux and Node.js.
+From-scratch authentication of users with React, Redux and Node.js.

 Does not protect against common vulnerabilities including brute-force attacks, dictionary attacks, SQL injections, and CSRF attacks.